Imagine Cinemas: History

-On February 2, 2005, Imagine Cinemas opened their first theater in Tecumseh, Ontario.
+On February 2, 2005, Imagine Cinemas opened its first theatre in Tecumseh, Ontario.
 They also bought The Palace Theatre in Windsor, Ontario but closed the facility in 2012.

 In April 2014, Imagine announced the acquisition of Frederick Twin Cinemas in Kitchener, Ontario.

 On May 27, 2016, Imagine announced the acquisition of seven theatres in Ontario formerly owned and operated by Rainbow Cinemas.
 The following year, they announced the opening a new theatre at the Alliston Mills Shopping Centre.
 On August 2, 2018, Quebec owned media company UB Media won the rights to represent sales for Landmark Cinemas Canada and Imagine.

 October 30, 2019, they acquired Gem Theatre in Keswick, Ontario.

+Whistler Village 8 Cinema was closed on Jan 6, 2023.